nextstrain/cli/doc/commands/remote/delete.rst

 .. option:: <remote-url>

     Remote source URL for a dataset or narrative.
-A path prefix to scope/filter by if using --recursively.
+A path prefix to scope/filter by if using :option:`--recursively`.

 optional arguments
 ==================